 Music theory drilled the way it gets taught.

-Music Theory Tools is a growing library of interactive drills built around the university theory sequence — rhythm, rudiments, ear training, and part-writing — designed so the practice surface matches the way the material is presented in class.
+Continuo is a growing library of interactive drills built around the university theory sequence — rhythm, rudiments, ear training, and part-writing — designed so the practice surface matches the way the material is presented in class.

 About the site